 - Information provide accurate, targeted and accessible information about available services and ensure appropriate information sharing with professionals - Funding clear pathways for identifying, accessing and pooling funds and resources. - Transition to adulthood clear pathways upon leaving school for young people.

-Children's and Adult Services to work together with health services to ensure support continues into adulthood - Access to services consistent support to working parents and families to access mainstream services - Workforce development deliver appropriate LDD training to staff in mainstream services - Education and learning flexible transport from home to school and extended services.
+Children's and Adult Services to work together with health services to ensure support continues into adulthood. - Access to services consistent support to working parents and families to access mainstream services - Workforce development Deliver appropriate LDD training to staff in mainstream services. - Education and learning Flexible transport from home to school and extended services.

 In 2010, the above LDD Strategy was launched.
 Then, in March 2011 the Government published its Green Paper "Support and aspiration: A new approach to special educational needs and disability - A consultation".
-The Green Paper makes wide ranging proposals in relation to the education of young people with a special educational need or learning difficulty/disability.
+The Green Paper makes wide ranging proposals in relation to the education of young people with a special educational need or learning difficultly/disability.
+It is likely that the recommendations coming from the Green Paper will replace many of those in the LDD Strategy.
 Work is currently being carried out to identify the key priorities that could impact on the delivery of services as a consequence of the Green Paper, and these are being shared with a range of services and will inform all future planning.